 If using envelopes to print your labels, cut off the flap and front, leaving the back to print on.

-Measure the length and width, then use those measurements to format the size of the page.
+Measure the length and width, then use those measurements to format the size of the page in whatever software program you use.
 Format the printer settings to the same size and specify the rear paper feed slot to print.

 I used Microsoft Word as the software and found that 3 labels fit vertically on each envelope with the print margins.